 Outside office hours, the mandate of the Ministry of the Interior comprises the designated duty officers of the rescue division, police division, Border Guard staff and National Police Board.
 In situations involving several divisions, the situation picture is compiled by the division with the primary responsibility for handling the situation.
 If necessary, the ministry's situation centre, which creates and maintains the ministry's joint situation picture, can also be staffed.
 Therefore, the ministry does not maintain a continuous situation picture around the clock.
 The situation picture produced by the ministry is distributed to the administrative sectors and authorities connected to management the situation.
 Significant cases are reported to the Government Situation Centre, which is responsible for informing members of the Government, for example.
-During the incident, the situation centre of the Ministry of the Interior was not used, and messages to the Government Situation Centre mainly came from the National Police Board and the duty officer of the ministry's rescue division.
+During the incident, the situation Centre mainly came from the National Police Board and the duty officer of the ministry's rescue division.
 Having the police division on standby in mainly for certain different types of situations than the Turku stabbing.